 St. Stephen’s Church in Land Between The Lakes is historically significant because it is only one of a handful of the known original remaining buildings in LBL.
 The church was built in 1900 by German Americans seeking a place to worship.
-The final service was held in 1945.
-For the next 18 years, the church sat vacant next to the church’s cemetery.
+The final regular service was held sometime around 1942.
+For the next several decades, the church sat vacant next to the church’s cemetery.

-Kentucky 289 and most of the church’s original access road is now underwater and pretty much destroyed.
-However, a cemetery resides there next to the church, a cemetery that people would surely not forget about; so our theory may not hold water.
+However, a cemetery resides there next to the church, a cemetery that people would surely not forget about – so our theory may not hold water.

 The church wasn’t forgotten by everyone.
 In 2000, a group known as “Between the Rivers, Inc.” requested permission and was approved by U.S. Forest Service to restore the old church.
 It was done after nearly 4,000 hours of man labor.

-The drive down LBL Road #415 is very interesting, too.
-It is a very windy, hilly, one-lane gravel road that could be, at times, impassible.
-You probably don’t want to take a Lexus down the road, but most of the time most vehicles can get there.
-The road is about two miles long and is accessible by taking Old Ferry Road (LBL Road #117, Old Kentucky 58) to LBL Road #122.
+The drive down LBL Road #415 is a very windy, hilly, one-lane gravel road .
+You probably don’t want to take a nice Lexus down the road, but any vehicle would be able to travel.
+The road is about two miles long and is accessible by taking Old Ferry Road (LBL Road #117) to LBL Road #122.
 If you blink, you’ll miss it, but it is a fun road trip to take.
 When you get there, you will certainly appreciate the church and the effort put into it, as well as the historical significance of the 120-year-old structure.

 We got some aerial footage of St. Stephen’s Church in December 2020 during the Christmas season.
 Volunteers beautifully decorated the church for the holidays.